imitelis/Full_Stack_Open_Exercises/part11/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-**NOTE:** You should use the most recent version of the action, see [here](https://github.com/anothrNick/github-tag-action) if a more recent version is available.
+**Note:** You should use the most recent version of the action, see [here](https://github.com/anothrNick/github-tag-action) if a more recent version is available.

 We're passing an environmental variable `secrets.GITHUB_TOKEN` to the action.
 As it is third-party action, it needs the token for authentication in your repository.
 You can read more [here](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) about authentication in GitHub Actions.